CEO Health and Safety: Standing In The Fight Against Covid-19

 - touching objects or surfaces that have a cough or sneeze droplets from an infected person and then touching your mouth or face.

-With the rapid increase of Covid-19 cases, Jamaicans are asked to consistently observe all prevention and control measures to guard against the spread of Covid-19.
-The Country has now entered the transmission phase of the pandemic.
-Some measures that should be practiced consistently include maintaining the prescribed six-feet physical distance; wearing masks properly and visitors and returning residents should also comply with the quarantine orders set in place.
+With the slight decrease of Covid-19 cases, Jamaicans are asked to continue to observe all prevention and control measures to guard against the spread of Covid-19.
+Some measures that should be practiced consistently include maintaining the prescribed six-feet physical distance; wearing masks properly and visitors and returning residents should also comply with the quarantine orders and provide a negative Covid-19 test result.
+We also encourage everyone to get vaccinated.

 Facts to note when wearing a mask